pengqianyu/A-Direct-Neighborhood-Combination-of-the-Adjacency-Matrix-for-Graph-Learning/README.md

 * **[CHEBNET](https://github.com/bknyaz/graph_nn)** Boris Knyazev *et al.*: [Spectral Multigraph Networks for Discovering and Fusing Relationships in Molecules](https://arxiv.org/abs/1811.09595) (NipsW-2018)

+# Please Go to Each (s)Model to Run Each Experiment.

 # Stay Tune for More Experiments.
 # Experiment No1: